-3.4 Reference Signature
+3.4.
+Reference Signature

-As noted previously, to evaluate the accuracy and scalability of our algorithm, we create a reference clustering approach that uses a reference signature.
+A legitimate concern after introducing Call-path+Parameter clustering is to ensure that the proposed clustering algorithm does not lose important information.
+As noted previously, to evaluate the accuracy and scalability of the algorithm, we create a reference clustering approach that uses a reference signature.
 The reference signature is a sequence of events, covers call-path signatures by adding a sequence number to each MPI event, and features parameter clustering by keeping each MPI event's parameters uncompressed.
-The computational complexity of this clustering is $O(n \times m \times s)$, where n is the number of events after intra-node compression, which is proportional to the number of call-paths leading to MPI calls, m is the number of disjoint events' parameters and s is the number of disjoint reference signatures.
+The computational complexity of this clustering is $O(n \times m \times s)$, where n is the number of events (i.e., not just the size of the PRSD-compressed intranode event trace), m is the number of disjoint events' parameters and s is the number of disjoint reference signatures.
 The space complexity is a function of the total number of events.

-In Section Section 5, we provide the results of the experiments conducted on different benchmarks to compare the results of space complexity for the multi-level call path+parameter clustering approach and the reference signature.
+In Section 5, we provide the results of the experiments conducted on different benchmarks to compare the results of space complexity for the multi-level call path+parameter clustering approach and the reference signature.

-4. EXPERIMENTAL SETUP
+4. Experimental Setup

 We utilized a state-of-the-art cluster at our exposure to conduct experiments.
 All machines were 2-way SMPs with AMD Opteron 6128 processors with 8 cores per socket.
 Each node is connected by QDR InfiniBand.
-This is the largest platform was were able to obtain access to at this time.
-We tested call-path+parameter clustering, reference clustering and no clustering, which is the default version of Scalatrace for the NAS Parallel Benchmarks (NPB) and Sweep3D.
-Each experiment was run five times, and the average value and standard deviation were reported.
-The aggregated wallclock times across all nodes for the mentioned benchmarks is calculated and reported.
-We conducted experiments with the NPB suite (version 3.3 for MPI) with class C input size [2] and Sweep3D [10].
+This is the largest platform we were able to obtain access to at this time.
+We tested call-path+parameter clustering, reference clustering and no clustering, which is the default version of ScalaTrace for the NAS Parallel Benchmarks (NPB) and Sweep3D, the Parallel Ocean Program (POP) Each experiment was run five times, and the average value and standard deviation were reported.
+The aggregated wall-clock times across all nodes for the mentioned benchmarks is calculated and reported.
+We conducted experiments with the NPB suite (version 3.3 for MPI) with class C input size [9] and Sweep3D [10].
 Sweep3D is a solver for the 3-D, time-independent, particle transport equation on an orthogonal mesh.
 It uses a multidimensional wavefront algorithm for "discrete ordinates" in a deterministic particle transport simulation.
 In our experiments, the problem size is $100 \times 100 \times 1000$.
+POP [11] is an ocean circulation model developed at Los Alamos National Laboratory.
+Our experiments exercise a single degree grid resolution in which the problem size is varied based on number of processes, and the individual block size is 16×16 .